amiabix/ZK-Market-Data-Processor/new_sha/sha_hasher/README.md

     .as_f64()
     .ok_or("Failed to get ETH price")?;
 ```

-## 🚨 Limitations

-1. **API Rate Limits**: CoinGecko free tier has rate limits
-2. **Error Handling**: Minimal error handling (may panic on API failures)
-3. **Trading Strategy**: Simple momentum-based (not financial advice)
-4. **Data Freshness**: Only updates on `cargo build`

-## 🔮 Future Enhancements

-- [ ] Add multiple data sources
-- [ ] Implement more sophisticated trading algorithms
-- [ ] Add proper error handling and fallbacks
-- [ ] Support for multiple cryptocurrencies
-- [ ] Historical data analysis
-- [ ] Risk management features

-## 📄 License

-This project is for educational purposes.
-The trading algorithm is not financial advice.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with `cargo build && cargo run`
-5. Submit a pull request

----

 **Note**: This is a demonstration project.
 Do not use for actual trading without proper testing and risk management.